Innovations in additive manufacturing (AM) and materials science are enabling an ‘anything and everything on demand’ revolution in 3D printing.

 Chamber temperature control is essential because, by definition, 3D printers operate in a narrow temperature envelope from the bed up to ensure that feed material reaches the critical point where it can be layered and bonded.
 Likewise, the cooling process must be carefully controlled to avoid the risk of brittleness.

-Getting this relationship right between maintaining a precise operating temperature and achieving effective filtration is critical in optimising the value of new generation functional materials.
+Getting this relationship right between maintaining a precise operating temperature and achieving effective filtration is critical in optimizing the value of new generation functional materials.
 These are purpose designed to exhibit specific properties, such as scratch resistance and tensile strength, but increasingly need higher and higher temperatures to deliver their functional benefits.

 Of course, the principal role for BOFA systems is to filter the nanoparticles and VOCs that are emitted as a result of 3D printing, the concentration of which both increase as temperature rises.
-This atmosphere management technology not only contributes to a high-quality product finish by filtering emissions, it also helps enable a healthy working environment for operatives as part of an organisation’s wider occupational health strategy.
+This atmosphere management technology not only contributes to a high-quality product finish by filtering emissions, it also helps enable a healthy working environment for operatives as part of an organization’s wider occupational health strategy.

 Achieving both temperature control and filtration performance is essential.
 For BOFA this means ensuring that the process of recirculating chamber air to extract emissions is achieved without detriment to the required operating conditions.